 Readmission of Students

 If you would like to return to the university and were not on an approved leave of absence or if you were dismissed or withdrew for academic reasons, you must complete the Application for Undergraduate Readmission.
-The application should be submitted by one of the following dates: May 1 if requesting readmission for summer session; July 15 for the fall semester; November 1 for the winter term; or December 1 for the spring semester.

 If you were in good standing at the time of your withdrawal, your application will be reviewed by either the Admissions Office or your academic dean, as well as other university officials, to ensure successful plan for readmission is in place.
 Readmission may be denied or deferred if university enrollment is full or if you are applying for a program that is restricted or closed.